-Table 22-3 Table 22-3 (Page 1 of 2).
+Table 26-15 (Page 1 of 2).
 LECS Monitoring Commands Summary Command Function ?
-(Help) Lists the console commands or lists the actions associated with specific commands Create Creates a LECS from its configuration data (the configuration data must already exist) Delete Deletes the operating LECS Elans Enters the LECS ELANs Console Environment List Displays the parameters of the operating LECS Memory Resets the short-term memory of the LECS Policies Enters the LECS Policies Console Environment Restart Restarts the LECS Search Searches the databases of the LECS Set Modifies an operating parameter of the LECS Statistics Resets or displays values of LECS counters
+(Help) Displays all the commands available for this command level or lists the options for specific commands (if available).
+See "Getting Help" on page 2-3.
+Access- control Provides ATM address screening for security at the LECS.
+Create Creates a LECS from its configuration data (the configuration data must already exist).
+Delete Deletes the operating LECS.
+Elans Enters the LECS ELANs Console Environment.
+List Displays the parameters of the operating LECS.
+Memory Resets the short-term memory of the LECS.
+Policies Enters the LECS Policies Console Environment.
+Restart Restarts the LECS Search Searches the databases of the LECS.
+Set Modifies an operating parameter of the LECS.
+Statistics Resets or displays values of LECS counters.

-Table 22-3 (Page 2 of 2).
-LECS Monitoring Commands Summary
+Table 26-15 (Page 2 of 2).
+LECS Monitoring Commands Summary Command Function Exit Returns you to the previous command level.
+See "Exiting a Lower-Level Environment" on page 2-3.

-Command Function

-Exit Returns to the previous prompt